 We all know that one of the five C’s plastered on Arizona’s state seal stands for “citrus.”
 Drive east down Mesa’s Red Mountain 202 freeway long enough and you can still see rows and rows of well-producing orange trees that attest to that.
-But while we’re still producing healthy amounts of citrus on our own soil, most of those delicious oranges and limes you see in the stores are imported from Mexico and some from Florida.
+But while we’re still producing healthy amounts of citrus on our own soil, most of those delicious oranges and limes you see in the stores are imported from places like California, Florida and Mexico.

 According to the report, which dived into fresh orange and lime production, growers in the northern states of Mexico have stated that fresh fruit exports to the U.S. for processing purposes have increased due to the decrease in Florida orange production.

-Nearly all fresh orange exports go to the U.S., and most oranges exported to the U.S. are oranges grown in Sonora.
+So, when it comes to Mexican citrus, any bump can be good for the economy as a whole.
+Nearly all fresh orange exports go to the U.S., and most oranges exported to the U.S. are navel oranges grown in Sonora, which lies directly to our south.
 Produce that makes its way into Arizona comes through the Nogales Port of Entry.
 It accounts for 33,000 jobs in the state and makes for a big economic impact.
 Nogales has been serving as the main port of entry in the country for everything from squash to peppers to cucumbers to citrus.

 “Sonora is the only state significantly exporting oranges to the U.S…a future production and import increase would definitely have a small but positive economic impact on Arizona,” explains Gracia.
 “From customs and border patrol and USDA inspection jobs to warehousing, logistics and transportation.
 Any increase in imports from Mexico through Arizona borders brings a broad positive economic impact to the state.”